Dental Health Without the Drill

 Air abrasion can also be used to:

-- Remove some old composite restorations (but not metallic restorations such as silver amalgam fillings)
+- Remove old composite restorations (but not metallic restorations such as silver amalgam fillings)

 - Prepare a tooth surface for bonding or sealants